 The 00 UTC run of ECMWF deterministic forecast is verified against SYNOP observations.
 Forecast data were taken from $0.1^{\circ} \times 0.1^{\circ}$ grid, using grid points closest to chosen synoptic stations.
-Statistical scores presented here are related to station Beograd - Karađorđev park (13274).
+Statistical scores presented here are related to station Beograd - Karadordev park (13274).

-Fig.1-2 ME, MAE and RMSE of ECMWF 2 meter minimum and maximum temperature forecast (D+0 to D+9) as a function of forecast range (Beograd - Karaðorðev park).
+Fig.1-2 ME, MAE and RMSE of ECMWF 2 meter minimum and maximum temperature forecast (D+0 to D+9) as a function of forecast range (Beograd - Karadordev park).

-MAE and RMSE of 2m minimum (18-06 UTC) and maximum (06-18 UTC) temperature forecast (Fig.1-2) show an improvement compared to the previous year during almost the whole forecast range.
-Only for 2m maximum temperature forecast there is a slight worsening up to D+2.
-ME is around -1°C.
+ME, MAE and RMSE of 2m minimum (18-06 UTC) and maximum (06-18 UTC) temperature forecast (Fig.1-2) show an improvement compared to the 2018 during almost the whole forecast range.
+Only for 2m maximum temperature forecast there is a slight worsening of MAE and RMSE for days D+8 and D+9.